rasachdev/data146/project1.md

 The ```.loc``` gets information by using its label, while ```.iloc``` gets information from its integer position.
 Example: ```data_asia.loc[11]``` and ```data_asia.iloc[[1,2,3,4,5,6,7],[1,2,3]]```.
 This gives all data from a series of consecutive columns ```data_asia.iloc[:, 0:5]```

 ## 8.
 An API stands for Application Programming Interface.
 It is used to access data by send and get requests for data.
-Here is an example:
+Here is an example of how to construct a request to a remote server, write a local file, and then import it into the work session:
 ```
 import requests